Joey Wendle Player Props: Marlins vs. Yankees

 Yankees Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Yankees pitching staff ranks 13th in the league.
+- The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 13th in the league.

-- The Yankees have a 3.98 team ERA that ranks 11th among all MLB pitching staffs.
+- The Yankees have the 10th-ranked team ERA across all MLB pitching staffs (3.98).

-- Yankees pitchers combine to allow 144 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- Yankees pitchers combine to allow 145 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- King will make his first start of the season for the Yankees.

-- The 28-year-old righty came out of the bullpen in his last outing this season, one of 38 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.